mnpg/Reolink_api_documentations/Bash-scripts/README.md

 ----

-### 3. **VIDEO CLIP : How to create different zones of the main image as clips zones files and how to display one of these video clips zones, and after applying it, to focus on events of part of the main image**
+### 3. **VIDEO CLIP : How to create and set different zones of the main image as clips zones files and how to display one of these video clips zones (ALL Cameras)**

 On each Reolink cameras, you have the feature Video clip that permit to have a live zoom of part of the main image.